iterative/dvc.org/static/docs/commands-reference/import.md

     wdir: .
 ```

 The DVC file is nearly the same as before.
-The `path` has the URL for the SSH
+The `path` has the URL for the data
-data store, and instead of an `etag` we have an `md5` checksum.
+store, and instead of an `etag` we have an `md5` checksum.

 Let's also set up one of the processing stages from the Getting Started example.